intel-analytics/BigDL-2.x/docs/docs/icpd-install.md

 <HTTPS address of your ICP4D cluster provided by your system administrator>:8443/api/cli/
 Please refer to the ICP4D command line documentation for more information on those.
 ```
-4.Edit your Docker configuration to allow the push to insecure registries:
+4. Edit your Docker configuration to allow the push to insecure registries:

 * If using Linux, edit /etc/docker/daemon.json and add :
 ```bash